 kW of solar installed

 Energy is an essential tool to facilitate educational outcomes.
 Access to the internet and the incredible educational resources available online are impossible without power.
-A fully charged mobile phone and access to TV are critical to for curiosity and social connections.
-Reliable lighting means safety, security and longer productive hours in the evening.
-ZOLA is proud to partner with the Arusha Girls High School in Tanzania where ZOLA power systems are helping to expand educational opportunities.
+A fully charged mobile phone and access to television are critical to nurture curiosity and social connections.
+Reliable lighting means safety, security and more productive hours in the evening.
+ZOLA is proud to partner with the Arusha Girls High School in Tanzania, where ZOLA power systems are helping to expand educational opportunities.

 By generating renewable power from the sun, ZOLA’s power systems help customers reduce their greenhouse gas emissions.
-Each new household we reach means an additional 140 kg of carbon dioxide and 1.45 kg of black carbon in avoided emissions per year.
-Diesel generators in Nigeria produce about 29 million metric tons of CO2 each year – equivalent to roughly 6.3 million passenger vehicles.
-Diesel generators are producing hazardous particulate matter and air pollution on a massive scale.
-ZOLA power systems are designed to make diesel generators redundant – on cost, carbon and convenience.
-ZOLA power systems generate clean reliable power from the sun – renewables are the cost-effective energy alternative for the future and will make generating power from fossil-fuels redundant.
+Each new household using our power solutions keeps 140 kg of carbon dioxide and 1.45 kg of black carbon from being emitted into the atmosphere every year.
+Diesel generators in Nigeria alone produce about 29 million metric tons of CO2 each year – equivalent to roughly 6.3 million passenger vehicles.
+These machines also produce hazardous particulate matter and air pollution on a massive scale.
+ZOLA power systems are designed to make diesel generators redundant by being cheaper, cleaner and more convenient.
+ZOLA power systems generate clean reliable power from the sun – renewables are cost-effective energy alternative for the future and will make generating power from fossil fuels a thing of the past.